John C. Colt: Early life

 John Colt was born in Hartford, Connecticut.
 His father was Christopher Colt, a farmer who had relocated his family to Hartford when he changed professions and became a businessman.
 His mother was Sarah (née Caldwell), with whom Christopher had eight children.
-Two died during childhood; the eldest sister, Margaret, died of tuberculosis when John was 13 years old; and his brother Samuel Colt achieved fame and fortune after founding the Colt's Manufacturing Company.
+Two died during childhood; the eldest sister, Margaret, died of tuberculosis when John was 13 years old.
+John's brother Samuel Colt founded the Colt's Manufacturing Company.

-When John was age nine, his father sent him to Hopkins Academy; the next year, the father took him out again, partly because the boy was in constant trouble and partly because the father had lost his fortune in the Panic of 1819.
+When John was nine, his father sent him to Hopkins Academy; the next year, the father took him out again, partly because the boy was in constant trouble and partly because the father had lost his fortune in the Panic of 1819.

-Colt's mother died of tuberculosis when John was age 11.
-He and his siblings were then cared for by their father's sister, Lucretia Colt Price, until Christopher became remarried two years later to Olivia Sargeant.
+Colt's mother died of tuberculosis when he was age 11.
+He and his siblings were then cared for by their father's sister, Lucretia Colt Price, until Christopher remarried two years later to Olivia Sargeant.

 Christopher had three more children with Olivia.
 As they now had financial difficulties, Olivia insisted that her stepchildren work rather than receive schooling.
 The Colt brothers' one surviving sister, Sarah Ann, acted as a surrogate mother of sorts until she was sent off to a relative's house to work as a menial.
 John was known to keep locks of hair belonging to her and Margaret all through his life.

 At age 14, Colt started work as an assistant bookkeeper for the Union Manufacturing Company in Marlborough, Connecticut.
-He quit the job and moved to Albany, New York in less than a year.
+He quit the job and moved to Albany, New York, in less than a year.
 He returned to Hartford during 1826 and studied at an academy for three months.
-During 1827, he found employment as a mathematics teacher at a ladies seminary in Baltimore, Maryland for a year.
+During 1827, he found employment as a mathematics teacher at a ladies seminary in Baltimore, Maryland, for a year.
 During 1828, he became a supervisory engineer for a canal near Wilkes-Barre, Pennsylvania.
-The next year, his sister Sarah Ann committed suicide by swallowing arsenic; one newspaper account stated it was due to a fight with her stepmother and another said she "took a morbid view of her doom to labor" until her "fortitude and her mind gave way".
+The next year, his sister Sarah Ann killed herself by swallowing arsenic; one newspaper account stated it was due to a fight with her stepmother and another said she "took a morbid view of her doom to labor" until her "fortitude and her mind gave way".
 Devastated by this loss, John vowed to "leave the country and pass the rest of his days in some foreign land".
 In despair, he enlisted in the United States Marine Corps.
 His orders were for a Mediterranean cruise on the U.S.S.
-Constitution; illness prevented him from serving on the ship, and he worked as a clerk in Norfolk, Virginia for a man referred to as Colonel Anderson.
+Constitution; illness prevented him from serving on the ship, and he worked as a clerk in Norfolk, Virginia, for a man referred to as Colonel Anderson.